-Exhibit 2 Risks of material misstatement in the annual accounts override of controls

-1. Risk of material misstatement due to fraud caused by the management

-Significant risks
+Exhibit 2

-As stated in International Standard on Auditing (UK) 240, management is in a unique position to perpetrate fraud because of management's ability to override controls that otherwise appear to be operating effectively.
+Risks of material misstatement in the annual accounts Significant risks Assurance procedure Results and conclusions 1.
+Risk of material misstatement due to fraud caused by the management override of controls As stated in International Assessed the design and implementation of controls over journal entry processing and tested a sample of journals with a focus on risk Based on the audit work undertaken, there was no evidence of management override of control.
+Standard on Auditing (UK) 240, management is in a unique position to perpetrate fraud because of management's ability to override controls that otherwise appear to be operating effectively. areas.

-Assurance procedure

-Assessed the design and implementation of controls over journal entry processing and tested a sample of iournals with a focus on risk areas.

 Made enquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments.
 Assessed any changes since the prior year to the methods and underlying assumptions used to prepare accounting estimates.

-Results and conclusions

-Based on the audit work undertaken, there was no evidence of management override of control.